The Tameness of Quantum Field Theory, Part I -- Amplitudes: Introduction

 This finiteness property implies in particular that an equation such as $f(x)=0$ can have only finitely many solutions on a compact interval.
 This is not to say that a real analytic function can only have a finite number of zeroes, consider for example $\sin x$.
 However, an infinite number of zeroes (as in this case) can only arise on a noncompact domain.
 Similarly, the function $\sin (1/x)$, sometimes called the topologist's sine function, is not analytic on the closed interval $[0,1]$ despite remaining bounded there.

-Those functions, which on a compact domain can only have a finite number of zeroes or a finite amount of other structure, are referred to as ``tame'' functions \cite{VdDbook}.
-The term is used to contrast with ``wild'' examples from set theory and topology such as the Cantor set, the Sierpinski gasket, the Weierstrass function, the topologist's sine function and so forth.
+Those functions, which on a compact domain can only have a finite number of zeroes or a finite amount of other structure, one can loosely refer to as ``tame'' functions.
+Here the term is used to contrast with ``wild'' examples from set theory and topology such as the Cantor set, the Sierpinski gasket, the Weierstrass function, the topologist's sine function and so forth.
 These wilder sets and functions will not concern us here.
 From a physicist's perspective, it might not come as a surprise that they are not needed to describe physics.
-However, the point is that introducing a precise notion of tameness and excluding all wild behavior gives a remarkably non-trivial constraint on a physical theory.
+However, the point is that introducing a \textit{precise notion of tameness}, as we will do in this work, and excluding all wild behavior gives a remarkably non-trivial constraint on a physical theory.

 At this point the reader may be asking: yes, this is so, but are you not simply saying that the functions in question are real analytic, a familiar concept that did not require this long review.
 No. While real analytic functions on a compact domain are tame, the surprising fact is that there are larger classes of tame functions, which can be defined on domains that are non-compact, and simple physical reasons to consider these classes.